Goniądz: History

 The town was founded sometime in the 14th century when dense forests covered the area.
 The first mention of it dates back to August 14, 1358, when a chronicler noted Goniądz as the seat of a powiat in the Wizna Land.
 On December 2, 1382, the dukes of Mazovia (Siemowit IV and his brother and co-regent Janusz I) awarded the Wizna castle and surrounding land to the Teutonic Order.
 The land was bought back from the Teutons in 1402, but at the same time the order also sold it to the Grand Duke of Lithuania.
-Because of that, the town was disputed by the Kingdom of Poland, Duchy of Masovia and Grand Duchy of Lithuania, with the latter briefly gaining the upper hand.
+Because of that, the town was disputed by the Kingdom of Poland, Duchy of Masovia and Grand Duchy of Lithuania, with the latter gaining the upper hand for over a century and a half.

 Eventually the Polish–Lithuanian union resulted in the town being somewhat of a borderland: owned by noble houses from both sides of the border, with the laws of both states applied.
 In 1430 Grand Duke of Lithuania Vytautas founded a church there.
 Other landowners of the town also expanded the small castle, most notably Prince Michael Glinski, Mikołaj II Radziwiłł and Sigismund II Augustus, future king of Poland.
-In 1547 Goniądz was granted a city charter modeled on Chełm law.
+In 1547 Goniądz was granted a town charter modeled on Chełmno law.
 Four years later, King Sigismund Augustus decided that only Polish law would apply in the land surrounding Goniądz, and in 1569 the town was transferred back to Poland and remained within its borders thereafter.
 It was a royal town of Poland, administratively located in the Bielsk County in the Podlaskie Voivodeship in the Lesser Poland Province.